myersm0/bash-productivity/README.md

 Source the files here from which you want to use the functions.

 ### clip.sh
-Contains a user-facing function `clip` to copy file contents to the system clipboard, optionally with a header.
-(Useful for collecting context to pass to AI.)
+Contains a user-facing function `clip` to copy file contents to the system clipboard.

 #### Usage
 ```